UGSDW/ugsdw.github.io/together/faq/index.md

 priority than some of the College's current expenditures.

+### What are the rules governing how UGSDW is run?
+While the union is administered and managed by the [Executive Board](https://www.ugsdw.org/about/) elected annually by members, the Board has very few powers other than those explicitly granted to it by members.
+At the end of the day, members have complete control over the union and its decisions.
+Union meetings happen every month or so, and any member can make proposals and have them voted on.
+For more details, read our [constitution](https://www.ugsdw.org/about/constitution/).

+### What about dues?

+We [encourage](https://www.ugsdw.org/members/dues/) our members to pay 2 dollars per month when classes are in session--That means fewer than 15 minutes of work.
+Dues fund snacks at our meetings, films we screen, union buttons, our website, and many more.
+And no money can be spent without our members’ approval!
+We do understand that paying dues may be too much for some members, so we have _no mandatory dues_.
+Whether you pay dues doesn’t impact your membership status in any way.
+You can learn how UGSDW raises and spends money this past year by reading our [financial report](https://www.ugsdw.org/assets/reports/fy2018.pdf).

 ### Can I be fired for joining UGSDW?

 It's illegal for Grinnell to retaliate or discriminate against you in any way